QuaCaTeam/quaca/docs/tutorials/mainfile.md

 quaca/bin>
 ```
 Good job!
-Let us now proceed by filling our main with more meaningfull code.
+Let us now proceed by filling our main with more meaningful code.

 ## 2. Write the main function
 First let us define the permittivity.